-Jeff Krulik was selected by a review panel from 21 applications submitted from accomplished filmmakers from all around the world.
-Based in the Washington DC area, Krulik has 30 years of experience directing documentaries which explore the fringes of popular culture (Heavy Metal Parking Lot, Ernest Borgine on the Bus, and Led Zeppelin Played Here, among others).
-His career has taken him from the heyday of public access television to indie cult status as a documentarian honored by the Museum of Modern Art and the Flaherty Film Seminar.
+Jeff Krulik (2015 Filmmaker-in-Residence) was selected by a review panel from applications submitted from accomplished filmmakers from all around the world.
+Based in the Washington DC area, Krulik has more than 30 years of experience directing documentaries which explore the fringes of popular culture (Heavy Metal Parking Lot, Ernest Borgine on the Bus, and Led Zeppelin Played Here, among others).
+His career has taken him from the heyday of public access television to indie cult status as a documentarian honored by MoMA and the Flaherty Film Seminar.

-During his residency between April and June, Krulik will focus on media management for his extensive collection of video footage, including completed projects, source tapes, incomplete projects, and outtakes in preparation for creating an online portal of material and developing a film archives of his work.
-He will have an office at the Docs In Progress Documentary House and will mentor Docs In Progress Fellows, present clips of his work in a free public program at the Takoma Park Community Center, and teach a workshop.
+During his residency, Krulik focused on media management for his extensive collection of video footage, including completed projects, source tapes, incomplete projects, and outtakes in preparation for creating an online portal of material and developing a film archives of his work.
+That archives is now housed at the Mass Media & Culture Collections within the University of Maryland Libraries Special Collections & University Archives.

 Applications for our 2017 Residency are now open.
 The deadline to apply is Friday, April 14, 2017.